SOLAS-TTRPG/SOLAS/Spells.md

 - Scalable: +R2

 You channel the power of the lower planes, surrounding yourself in flames.
 Until you lose heart, you can add **R1 Fire** damage to melee attacks.
 When you do take damage (before concentration ends), the flames engulf your attacker, dealing **R3 Fire** damage.

+### Hex
+- **Concentration**

+You place a curse on a creature that you can see within range.
+Until the spell ends, you deal an additional **R1 Necrotic** to the target whenever you reduce its heart.

 ### Identify
 - Range: 1 Tile